Oracle DBA Tutorial gives you an overview and talks about the fundamentals of Oracle DBA.

 Executing portions of code repetitively to initiate common tasks within the application—stored objects

-Tables are the most common object used in the database—notables equates to no database.
+Tables are the most common object used in the database—notables equate to no database.
 A table is represented in two dimensions somewhat like a matrix, forms of which we have all seen.
 Picture the PERSON table as mentioned a while back.
 The next listing shows some of the columns in this table:

 Once created, data is stored in the table and it must conform to the rules laid out as the data types are specified for each column in each row.
 A row in this table belongs to one and only one individual.
 If you look at the salary bracket for each person, you are inspecting the series of values in each row’s column of the table.
-In other words, rows are horizontal and columns vertical.
+In other words, rows are horizontal and Columns are vertical.
 A handful of records in the PERSON table could resemble those shown in Table.

 Once we discuss data types in the next section, we will pull the preceding table and listing together and create the table in the Oracle database.

-Suppose human resources wanted to share details of employees with another organization in the company, but only part of the information trapped in PERSON.
+Suppose human resources wanted to share details of employees with another organization in the company, but only part of the information was trapped in PERSON.
 This is where the view comes into play.
 This subset of the full table may look as follows: